 Tools and Equipment

 - Dress for the weather, the sturdy walking or hiking shoes is the best for slippery, muddy, or rocky terrains.

 - A sharp knife or trowel to cut or dig up mushrooms.

 - A stick to check the leaves covering the ground.

 - A basket or container to collect delicate fungi (avoid plastic bags).

 - A field guide with color pictures and descriptions for mushrooms identification.

 If you are not familiar with fungi species yet, start from dense-fleshed and non-gilled mushrooms.
 Gilled mushrooms are the most difficult to identify.

-These include fungi with pores, spines, ridges, and domed caps including bolete, hedgehog, suillus, and chanterelle.
+Non-gilled mushrooms are fungi with pores, spines, ridges, and domed caps including bolete, hedgehog, suillus, and chanterelle.

 This is a brick-red, brown, or black-capped species with a variable-colored bulbous stem.
 Boletes can be found in late summer and early in fall and have a smooth meaty texture with rich earthy flavor.

 Hedgehog is easy to identify by light-brown tooth-like spines.
 Hedgehog could not be confused with any poisonous mushrooms and is considered as good as chanterelle.
 These mushrooms are similar to chanterelle by its color and texture and can be sauteed or preserved.